Marry a U.S. Citizen after Visa Overstay

 2. What if you entered without a visa?

-The situation becomes considerably more complicated if you entered the U.S. without a visa.
+The situation becomes considerably more complicated if you entered the U.S. without a visa or not entered under visa waiver program.
 You are subject to the three- and ten-year bars discussed above, and you are not eligible to adjust your status.
-In some cases, you may be able to receive a waiver that will allow you to remain in or return to the U.S. However, the waiver will only be granted if you are able to prove that your U.S. citizen spouse, child or parent will suffer extreme hardship if you are unable to live in the U.S. It can be very difficult to meet the “extreme hardship” standard.
+In some cases, you may be able to receive a waiver that will allow you to remain in the U.S. to wait for a Green Card or return to the U.S. with an immigrant visa through consular processing.
+However, the waiver will only be granted if you are able to prove that your U.S. citizen spouse will suffer extreme hardship if you are not granted a Green Card.
+It can be very difficult to meet the “extreme hardship” standard.

 3. What if your spouse is a permanent resident?